Why you may need to get orthodontic treatment for a second time

 You should also visit your general dentist every 6-12 months for a check-up, professional tooth cleaning (scaling) and any required routine dental maintenance.

-Having orthodontics for a second time might mean that you’ll only need a short course of treatment with clear aligners or partial braces for a few months to correct minor issues.
+Having orthodontics one more time might mean that you’ll only need a short course of treatment with clear aligners or partial braces for a few months to correct minor issues.

 Make an appointment with an orthodontist to ascertain what your options are and what the best course of treatment would be for the health of your smile.
 You can use this tool to search for a specialist orthodontist near you.